renovatebot/renovate/docs/development/adding-a-package-manager.md

 - dependency name
 - dependency type (e.g. dependencies, devDependencies, etc)
 - currentValue
-- versioning used (e.g. semver, pep440)
+- versioning used (e.g. SemVer, PEP 440)

 This function doesn't necessarily need to _understand_ the file or even syntax that it is passed, instead it just needs to understand enough to extract an accurate list of dependencies.